|

 non-banking financial companies (NBFCs), and traditional banks leveraging

-technology, borrowers now have greater access to LAP products without the need
+technology, borrowers now have greater access to LAP products without having to visit a bank or financial institution in person.
+Online loan application

 processes, automated property valuations, and e-KYC (Know Your Customer) verification